 An emergency fund is your cushion that saves you from unforeseen expenditures or during no income days.
-An emergency can be a natural disaster such as an earthquake or a flood, a health problem that prevents you from working.
-Or an economic turmoil that results in job loss and income cuts is out of your control.
+An emergency can be a natural disaster such as an earthquake or a flood, a health problem that prevents you from working, or economic turmoil that results in job loss and income cuts.
+All of this is out of your control.
 Having an emergency fund is like ensuring that you have the finances to navigate any emergency.
 Emergency fund requirements are different for everyone, and thus you must create a fund that matches your needs.
 Let’s see how to build an emergency fund?

 How to Start Building an Emergency Fund?

 Having some emergency savings on hand is critical to your overall financial well-being.
 An ideal amount for an emergency fund varies between six to eight months’ worth of expenses.
 However, this can build up to a frightening sum for many and might discourage even the most well-intentioned saver.

 Saving is largely a psychological game that you can win.
 Even If you’re starting from scratch, consistently saving money will help you reach your target.
 It takes time and self-discipline.

 The following steps will help you build an emergency fund: